FedericoBustaffa/obsidian/notes/ai_fundamentals/artificial_life.md

 learn the update rule.
 These **neural cellular automata** are used to study how an organism gets its shape.

-This is basically the inverse of what the game of life or other CA do.
-Typically they start from
+This is basically the inverse of what the game of life or other CA do: typically a standard CA start from a random initial state and updates the grid according to a fixed rule.

+For an NCA instead we want to reach a goal state of the grid, for example an image; in order to do that a neural network learn the update rule to evolve the CA in that state.

 Initially there is a **perception phase** in which a neighborhood convolution is performed.
 Then a small neural network try to predict the next state and